gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D50
+Hurray, half way there!!!
+Today I finished the clean up on the [vanilla JavaScript version of my Local Weather app](https://codepen.io/gepetobio/full/vdyzjq/) and started the jQuery version.
+I also finished reading Sope & Closures [@YDKJS](https://twitter.com/YDKJS) book.

+### R1D49
+Today I finished the styles and the icon functionality on my Local Weather app.
+Just need to clean up and refactor some things.
+I also read a bit of [@YDKJS](https://twitter.com/YDKJS) as usual.

 ### R1D48
 Today I worked a bit more on my Local Weather app.
 Enabled the toggle functionality on the temperature and stared refactoring the markup and adding the new styles.
 I also read a bit of [@YDKJS](https://twitter.com/YDKJS) as usual.